Types of fostering

 Parent and child fostering

-Our ‘intensive’ foster placements, also known as therapeutic fostering, are for particularly troubled children.
+Intensive fostering, also known as therapeutic fostering, is a type of fostering for particularly troubled children.
 Their backgrounds are such that they sometimes communicate their needs through difficult or challenging behaviours, rather than verbally.

 A child remains as part of the foster family throughout their childhood as a member of that family.
-This can include Permanent placements.
+This type of fostering can include permanent fostering.

 Unaccompanied minor

-A respite placement provides support to families who do not have their own support network.
-It may also be for a means of supporting other foster families.
+Stayover fostering provides support to families who do not have their own support network.
+This type of fostering may also be a means of supporting other foster families.

 Already a foster parent?